aziascreations/PB-Utils/readme.md

 ### Colors

-Contains a collection of RGB color constants that are from CSS3, or Windows Metro UI.<br>
+Contains a collection of RGB color constants that are from CSS3, or Windows Metro UI.<!--<br>
-It also contains a couple of constants for different shades of gray.
+It also contains a couple of constants for different shades of gray.-->

 [📜 <sub>Documentation</sub>](Documentation/Colors.md)&emsp;&emsp;
 [💾 <sub>Source Code</sub>](Includes/Colors.pbi)<br>